 We are delighted to publish Alexander’s story.
 He did not let his disability stop him from achieving his goal of becoming a lawyer.
 He went to UPNG, studied law, practised law, and received the prestigious Fulbright Scholarship!

 An inspirational story of setting a goal early and working towards achieving it.

 We publish Alexander’s story through the PNG Writers’ Corner Initiative.
 This is an initiative to inspire the young Papua New Guineans to set goals, work hard, study hard; and contribute meaningfully to the development of our beautiful country.

-If you have a story, share with us.
-Email us on firstname.lastname@example.org or message us on Twitter.
+If you have a story, share it with us.
+Email us at firstname.lastname@example.org or message us on Twitter.

 About the writer

 Alexander holds a Master of Laws Degree (LLM) from the University of Miami.
 He is a freelance legal consultant with more than 10 years of legal consultation expertise.

 Alexander believes that he has played a small part (among other Papua New Guineans who have done great things for the country) in the last 30 years.